bridgesign/Pattern_Matching-fpga/README.md

 nally).
 • Display the number of matches on the FPGA board.
-• Verify  the  result  generated  by  the  FPGA  through  some  other  means(here, through python)
+• Verify  the  result  generated  by  the  FPGA  through  some  other  means(here, through python).
 ## Requirements
-Python 3 with pyserial library for serial communication\
+Python 3 with pyserial library for serial communication.
-Basys3 FPGA board
+Basys3 FPGA board.
 ## Parameters
 There are two parameters which need to be set